Find your perfect hike. Book a call with Anna

 8km (5 miles), 3-4 hours hiking, elevation + 120m (394 ft) or, 4.3 km (2.7 miles), 2.5 hours hiking, elevation +450m (1476 ft)

-New Zealand is home to 24 peaks over 3000m tall – your destination for the day, Aoraki/Mt Cook National Park, boasts 19 of them.
+New Zealand is home to 24 peaks over 3000m tall – your destination for the day, Aoraki Mt Cook National Park, boasts 19 of them.
 Home to its namesake (known to Māori as “the Cloud Piercer”, standing at 3724 metres tall), the National Park offers some of the best hiking trails in New Zealand and a rich mountaineering history.
 These stunning mountains were the training ground of Sir Edmund Hillary before becoming the first to successfully summit Mount Everest with Tenzing Norgay in 1953.
 Today they’ll be our playground, to take at whatever pace suits you.

 Get up close to the icebergs on a glacier boat tour, or even splurge on a heli-hike.
 Check out the many hiking tracks and trails, or simply explore the village.
 Whatever you decide, it’s an incredible place to spend the day.

-Morning Activity - Hooker Valley Track & Kea Point
+Choice 1 - Hooker Valley Track & Kea Point

-Anytime - Explore Mount Cook Village
+Choice 2 - Explore Mount Cook Village

 Today is a great opportunity to explore on your own.
 Visit the museum and planetarium at the Sir Edmund Hillary Alpine Centre.
 Take some short walks around the area or just soak in the views with a coffee and good book.
-Includes breakfast, lunch and dinner.

 Tracks offer phenomenal views of Aoraki/Mt Cook and the surrounding mountains